 It is common for Boston terriers to have 3 to 5 puppies, and the maximum litter size is typically 7.
 Rarely the Boston terrier can have more than 7 puppies.
 Keep in mind that healthier dogs will have more puppies.
 Another way to increase the number of puppies is to have the bitch bred more than once in the same heat, but if a male is bred to many times his sperm count will decrease.

 Do Boston Terriers need C-sections during delivery?

 Because of the size of Boston terriers heads, they are at an increased risk for c-sections.
 With that being said, there are many Boston’s who have normal vaginal births.
-To reduce the chance of a c-section feed a high-quality dog food that has plenty of calcium.
 When dogs are deficient in calcium it makes labors longer and more painful which increases the risk of c-section.
 The breed is topping the rankings of dog breeds the most at risk of undergoing a surgical delivery.

 When your dog is pregnant give her a high-quality puppy food or a product for all life stages.
 Both of these products have more nutrients than an adult dog food.
-When your dog is in labor you can supplement with extra calcium, feed cottage cheese or for extra fast absorption give Calsorb gel which is available in a syringe.
+When your dog is pregnant, feed cottage cheese or for extra fast absorption give Calsorb gel which is available in a syringe.
 Since Boston Terriers have an increased risk for c-sections make sure that you have your veterinarian’s emergency phone number saved.